kroshu/kuka_drivers/doc/wiki/2_RSI.md

   - `kuka_kss_message_handler_config.yaml` (used only if `driver_version:=eki_rsi` or `mxa_rsi`)
 - `driver_version`: configures which driver to use.
 Possible values are `rsi_only`, `eki_rsi` and `mxa_rsi` (defaults to `rsi_only`)
 - `verify_robot_model`: If set to `true` and `driver_version` is set to `eki_rsi` or `mxa_rsi`, the driver will verify that the robot model specified in the launch arguments matches the configuration reported by the controller.
 If set to `false`, the reported configuration won't be checked (defaults to `true`).
+- `rsi_xml_config_file`: Absolute path to an RSI XML config YAML file.
+When set, configures the XML element and attribute names used in RSI messages to match the provided file.
+Leave empty to use the SDK defaults (defaults to empty string).
+See [RSI XML message configuration](#rsi-xml-message-configuration) for details.
 - `rt_core`: CPU core index for taskset pinning of the realtime control thread. (default: -1 = do not pin)
 - `rt_prio`: The realtime priority of the thread that runs the control loop [0-99] (default: 70)
 - `non_rt_cores`: Comma-separated CPU core indices for taskset pinning of non-RT threads (e.g. '2,3,4').
 Leave empty to disable pinning. (defaults to empty string)
 - `lock_memory`: Whether to lock memory of the control loop with mlockall to avoid paging (defaults to true)
+- `enable_rsi_monitoring`: If set to `true`, starts an additional non-invasive UDP port monitor node that passively monitors RSI communication and reports communication statistics when the driver is stopped (defaults to `false`).

 > [!NOTE]
 > The `rt_core` and `rt_prio`, parameters are not applied to asynchronous hardware interfaces.
 For async hardware configuration, use the `async_thread_priority` and `async_affinity` xacro arguments instead.